-Cognitive computing systems are used to find solutions to complex situations where answers are uncertain or ambiguous, using computerized models that simulate the human cognition process.
+Cognitive computing systems are used to find solutions to complex situations where answers are uncertain or ambiguous, using computerised models that simulate the human cognition process.
 Although the term is often used alongside AI, it is closely related to Watson, IBM’s cognitive computer system.
 Cognitive computing intersects with AI and includes several fundamental technologies to influence cognitive applications such as virtual reality (VR), neural network, and expert systems.

-The prime goal of cognitive computing is simulating human thought processes in computerized models using self-learning algorithms that use data mining, natural language processing, and pattern recognition.
+The prime goal of cognitive computing is simulating human thought processes in computerised models using self-learning algorithms that use data mining, natural language processing, and pattern recognition.
 This way, the computer could mimic the way human brain works.
-Even though computers are way faster at calculations than humans, it has not been able to grasp several tasks that we do seamlessly such as natural language and recognizing unique objects in an image.
+Even though computers are way faster at calculations than humans, it has not been able to grasp several tasks that we do seamlessly such as natural language and recognising unique objects in an image.
 Thus, cognitive computing is another try at teaching computers to be more humane.

 How does it work?

-Cognitive computing models synthesize data from different information sources while considering context and conflicting evidence to find the best suitable answers.
+Cognitive computing models synthesise data from different information sources while considering context and conflicting evidence to find the best suitable answers.
 For this, cognitive systems including self-learning technologies that use pattern recognition, data mining, and natural language processing.
 Moreover, computers are then used to solve the types of problems that require a huge amount of structured and unstructured data.
-Over time, cognitive modules refine the way computers recognize patterns and figure out how to process data to anticipate probable problems and structure possible solutions accordingly.
+Over time, cognitive modules refine the way computers recognise patterns and figure out how to process data to anticipate probable problems and structure possible solutions accordingly.
 There are five vital attributes to achieve these capabilities, including adaptive, interacting, iterative & stateful, and contextual.